Muhib-Beekun/Drilly/README.md

 - **Optimized Performance**: Drilly processes drills efficiently by updating only active drills or those that have recently changed status, ensuring minimal impact on game performance.

 - **Progress Indicators**: Visual progress bars and indicators provide real-time feedback on the processing status of your drills.

+- **Mod Support**: Works seamlessly with popular mods like Krastorio 2, Angels mods and Bob's mods by detecting the additional resources and drill types they introduce.
+Built in support for space exploration will always be prioritized (Its why I built this).
+Supports Dredgeworks Ore Grouping.

 - **User-Friendly GUI**: Intuitive and responsive graphical interface designed for ease of use, with clear categorization and actionable insights.